Skip to main content

 What this online edition is

-CJC-1295 Online is an independent editorial project that publishes summaries of the peer-reviewed research literature on CJC-1295.
-The site is structured as a journal-supplement reading room: mechanism, pharmacokinetics, the DAC-vs-no-DAC distinction, the dosing literature, the reported adverse-effect profile, the 2006 terminated Phase 2 trial, and the current regulatory status of the compound, each documented against citations to the underlying record.
+CJC-1295 Online is an online edition of the peer-reviewed research literature on CJC-1295, set as a journal supplement: mechanism, pharmacokinetics, the DAC-vs-no-DAC distinction, the dosing literature, the reported adverse-effect profile, the 2006 terminated Phase 2 trial, and the current regulatory status of the compound, each documented against citations to the underlying record.

 The 'online' in the masthead is an editorial edition marker — 'Online Edition, Vol. 01' — not a commercial signal.
 The site is a published research index, read from the literature, not a storefront.